Jackz915/PackPPI/README.md

 'interface_acc': tensor(0.5438),
 'clashscore': 11.97}

-# The output structure is in the outdir folder named `sample.pdb`
+# The output structure is in the outdir folder named `structure.pdb`
 ```